transcom/mymove-docs/docs/about/application-setup/01-base-setup/01-project-checkout.md

 # Project Checkout

-You can check out this repository by running
+You can clone this repository by running

 ```shell
 git clone git@github.com:transcom/mymove.git